 The 19th-Century Cedar top Classic Guitar (with custom hard-case)

-Introducing the all new 19th Century classic guitar replica available for purchase in 2013 at reasonable price.
+Introducing the all new 19th Century classic guitar replica available for purchase at reasonable price.
 Have you thought to recreate the vintage tones of late classic to early romantic era from the authentic recording of Mauro Guiliani, F. Sor up to pre-era of Miguel Llobet & Fansisco Tarrega's recording ?
 As much as our curiosity, the modern classic guitars sound different than the authentic 19th Century music recording which we heard from old recording.
 Why is that different ?
 It is about different instruments.
 As it is extremely rare to find a 19th Century guitars survive in playable condition today, it is once in a life time matter, we decided to recreate a new one for you.
 Now with this guitar you can recreate the vintage music.
 YES IT IS POSSIBLE & we made it possible for you.

 Hear the sound of 19th Century replica guitar, click below :

 STATUS : SOLD OUT on 28 October 2013